 For students who change majors, only coursework attempted and earned that is applicable to the new program of study is counted in the maximum timeframe.
-However, if you are appealing the cumulative grade point average requirement a change of major/degree is not an automatic appeal approval.
+However, appealing the cumulative grade point average requirement a change of major/degree will not result in an automatic appeal approval.
 Appeals for GPA on the basis of a change of major will be limited to one change of major.